Macarostola paradisia

 Macarostola paradisia is a moth of the family Gracillariidae.
 It is known from Sri Lanka.

 The head of this species is ochreous-whitish, palpi smooth-scaled, crimson-pink.
 Legs white, partially suffused with yellowish.
-Forewings light crimson; base narrowly pale yellowish, a moderate subquadrate yellow spot on dorsum towards base; two elongate yellow spots on dorsum before an beyond middle of the wing.
+Forewings light crimson; base narrowly pale yellowish, a moderate subquadrate yellow spot on dorsum towards base; two elongate yellow spots on dorsum before and beyond middle of the wing.